19 Super-Smart Tips on How to Save Money on Utilities

 Caulking around windows and doors can keep hot air inside in the winter and cold air inside in the summer.
 It’s one of the easiest DIY home repairs you can tackle; the Department of Energy says you can caulk the whole house in a couple of hours for as little as $3.

 Window and roof renovations can be expensive, but they do usually merit some tax credits.
-Save all invoices and receipts, and give them to the accountant next tax season.
+Save all invoices and receipts, and hand them over to your accountant next tax season.

 Tips for Saving Money on Your Water Bill